voxpupuli/puppetmodule.info/README.md

 Thanks
 ------

+PuppetModule.info is maintained by Dominic Cleal, and is unaffiliated to Puppet.
 RubyDoc.info was created by Loren Segal (YARD) and Nick Plante (rdoc.info) and is a project of DOCMETA, LLC.
-Additional help was provided by [our friendly developer community](https://github.com/lsegal/rubydoc.info/graphs/contributors).
+Additional help was provided by [YARD's friendly developer community](https://github.com/lsegal/rubydoc.info/graphs/contributors).
 Pull requests welcome!

-(c) 2015 DOCMETA LLC.
+(c) 2015 DOCMETA LLC, 2017 Dominic Cleal.
 This code is distributed under the MIT license.